Domestic Stalking is a Felony In Oklahoma

 Likewise, stalking behavior that is in violation of a parole which prohibits this behavior is chargeable as a felony.
 Finally, if the perpetrator has completed a sentence for a conviction of a crime involving the use of threat or violence against the same party or a member of that party’s family, the stalking will be chargeable as a felony.

-Once charged as a felony, stalking is punishable by a jail term up to five years, a fine of up to $2,500, or both.
+Once charged as a felony, stalking is punishable by up to five years in prison, a fine of up to $2,500, or both.

 Second Offense Stalking Penalties in Oklahoma

 A person convicted of stalking within 10 years of a prior stalking conviction can be found guilty of a felony.
-Penalties can include up to 10 years in prison, a fine of up to $5,000, or prison time and a fine.
+Penalties can include up to 10 years in prison, a fine of up to $5,000, or both.